CloudEngineHub/Human2LocoMan/README.md

 #### Training from Scratch on Robot Data

-You can also use `algos/training_scripts/mxt_script_template.sh` for training from scratch.
+You may still refer to `algos/training_scripts/mxt_script_template.sh` for training the model from scratch.
 You only need to provide the path to a robot dataset and adjust some hyperparameters.

 ```bash
 python -u algos/train_mxt.py \